Senior Risk Manager Salary

 Pay by Experience Level for Senior Risk Manager

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-For many Senior Risk Managers, extensive experience does not lead to significantly more money.
-Substantial, six-figure paychecks show up early in this area; folks who have worked for fewer than five years report earning a median of $114K.
+Experience and pay tend to be weakly linked for Senior Risk Managers — those with more experience do not necessarily bring in higher earnings.
+Substantial, six-figure paychecks show up early in this area; folks who have worked for fewer than five years report earning a median of $113K.
 Senior Risk Managers bring in $129K after working for 10 to 20 years.
-Veterans who have worked for more than two decades do tend to make the most in the end; the median pay for this group is $147K.
+Ultimately, more time spent in the workforce does seem to translate to bigger paychecks; seasoned veterans with more than 20 years of experience report a median income of $146K.

 Pay Difference by Location

 Norwalk is home to an above-average pay rate for Senior Risk Managers, 38 percent higher than the national average.
 Senior Risk Managers can also look forward to large paychecks in cities like San Francisco (+24 percent), Washington (+24 percent), New York (+19 percent), and Houston (+18 percent).
 Senior Risk Managers in Salt Lake City take home the lowest salaries, earning a whopping 28 percent less than the national average.
 Below-median salaries also turn up in Columbus and Atlanta (24 percent lower and 20 percent lower, respectively).